-Experts at QLTS shine the light on the detailed structure of the course, and what the prep work will look like.
+Experts at QLTS shine the light on the detailed structure of the course, and what the prep work looks like.

-In Autumn 2021, the qualification process to become a solicitor will be changing with the implementation of the SQE assessments.
-This upcoming change to the qualification process has brought up many questions for those preparing to qualify, including questions about planning, required time commitments and preparations needed to be ready for the SQE.
+In Autumn 2021, the qualification process to become a solicitor changed with the implementation of the SQE assessments.
+This change to the qualification process has brought up many questions for those preparing to qualify, including questions about planning, required time commitments and preparations needed to be ready for the SQE.
 In actuality, the answers to these questions depend on each candidate’s personal circumstances, including their time availability, legal experience and background with English law.

 SQE stages and preparation time explained